 Are you anticipating ladies making laces all over the town?
 Is it okay for this town to use only boats to commute but not the modern transport system?

-Bruges has managed to revive it, holding on to its authenticity still I feel.
+I feel that Bruges has revived it, holding on to its authenticity.
 With time everything changes.
 It is good to see a modified town survive yet can take you back in time.
 Mass tourism is what is feeding Bruges now.
 So does it mean it is bad?
 Nope.
 Does it mean everything here is real?

 Nope – Many buildings and bridges were built in the 1920s following the design principles used in the 1500s.
 1920 is old enough, but not the 1500s.

 There are many ambiguities about the styles of buildings built here.
-Many researchers state a few of the bridges were built in the 1900s in the old medieval style.
+Many researchers state that a few bridges were built in the 1900s in the old medieval style.
 The style is medieval, not the timeline, they say.

 Is it like the film cities where dummies are made?
 Hell to the no. This is a really beautiful town with a touch of renovation.
 The renovation and restoration come with modern-day changes.